holdenbergam/holdenbergam.github.io/_pages/about.md

   - /about.html
 ---

-My name is Noah.
-I am a rising third-year at Columbia studying mathematics and computer science.
+I am a rising third-year at Columbia studying math and computer science.
+I enjoy research and teaching.

 Research
 ======